SirPumpkin301/Progressive-Budget/README.md

 - compressed CSS and stored in ‘dist’ folder/wired up to index.html

-- The app is deployed to Heroku [Heroku](https://sirpumpkin-budget-app.herokuapp.com/)
+- The app is deployed to [Heroku](https://sirpumpkin-budget-app.herokuapp.com/)

 ## Description